Somadevv/Rcalculator/README.md

 * Mr Bim (Slack community member) helped write some of the algorithm logic in this project

-* GNARLY (Close friend) helped with tool icon designs used in this project
+* Gnarly (Close friend) helped with tool icon designs used in this project